mozaloom/codecraft-pr-agent/README.md

-# Module 1: Basic MCP Server with PR Template Tools
+# Basic MCP Server with PR Template Tools

 This module implements a basic MCP server that provides tools for analyzing git changes and suggesting appropriate PR templates.